 Here at Age Lambeth one of the ways we try to beat loneliness in later life is through our Befriending Service, where a volunteer visits an older person once a week in their own home.

-Our Befriending Service is for older people who may feel socially isolated and lonely.
-Our target client group is the 40% of Lambeth residents aged over 55 who live alone, although some of our clients do live with family.
+Our befriending service is for anyone in Lambeth who is a Disabled person, has long-term ill-health, lives with mental health issues, is an unpaid carer or is aged over 55.
 Research suggests loneliness can be as harmful to your health as smoking 15 cigarettes a day.
 Befriending provides a person with a valuable link to the outside world and often acts as a gateway to further support and social activity.
-We match each client with a suitable volunteer who lists them for one to three hours a week for some company.
+We match each client with a suitable volunteer who visits them for one hour a week.

 What does a befriender do?

-A befriender visits you on a regular basis at mutually convenient times, once a week at most although it can be less frequently if that suits you both.
+A befriender visits you for one hour a week at mutually convenient times.
 The visits are usually in the clients home, but some of our volunteers meet their clients in a cafe or go for a walk.
 Some reminisce over old photographs, play cards or board games, or just sit and talk about their lives.
-Your befriender can be a great link to the outside world and help you access other services, but they themselves cannot help with personal care or offer counselling - they are just there to socialise.
+Your befriender can be a great link to the outside world and help you access other services, but they themselves cannot help with personal care or offer to counsel - they are just there to socialise.